solliancenet/dp-203-v2/Instructions/Labs/13/README.md

  The SQL Active Directory Admin can be a user (the default) or group (best practice so that more than one user can be provided these permissions) security principal.
 The principal assigned to this will have administrative permissions to the SQL Pools contained in the workspace.

-1. In the **Azure Portal**, browse to your lab resource group, and from the list of resources open your Synapse workspace (do not launch Synapse Studio).
+1. In the **Azure Portal** (<https://portal.azure.com>), browse to your lab resource group, and from the list of resources open your Synapse workspace (do not launch Synapse Studio).

 2. From the left menu, select **SQL Active Directory admin** and observe who is listed as a SQL Active Directory Admin.
 Is it a user or group?